dh-tsg-team/TotmeMod-Updates/FuckDhaTeam.md

 ### Conclusion:

-In DHA, there are a few bad apples who either develop cheats or attack servers.
-Mr. Shishi is one of them.
+In DHA, there are a few bad apples who either develop cheats or attack servers. `アサ獅子` is one of them.

 ### Attack logs: